 In addition to general information, from time to time, the Investigator Collecting Data may choose to add a lay language description of one or more of the short tests, in order to give the parent more detail.
 This information will be written informally, may include pictures of stimuli, and is included purely for the interest of the parent.

-Please refer to, and use, the Information Sheet template associated with this Approved Procedure.
+Please refer to, and use, the Template Participant Information Sheet associated with this Approved Procedure.

 5. CONSENT OF PARTICIPANTS